bmitchinson/blog.mitchinson.dev/README.md

 - Fix responsive video + image sizes based on notion width.
 - Add post color reflective keyword tags to index, pages, and search.
 - Adds a 404 page
+  - Before 404ing a route that didn't exist during the last build, vercel will check that notion doesn't now have the page.
 - Improve code block styles
 - Add rotating emojis to the title bar
 - Add home button
 - NextImage preview blurs for lazy loading image assets
-- Remove "re-render all pages every 1 second" in favor of auto-rebuilding when notion posts change.
+- Remove "re-render all pages every 1 second" in favor of auto-rebuilding elsewhere when notion posts change.
+  - Fixes link clicks taking several seconds to reach out to notion to load

 ### Tooling Additions: